What to Bring

 - Diving gloves – we do NOT want the students touching everything they see on the reefs.
 However, it does help to have gloves at times to stabilize yourself, especially if you plan on taking underwater photos.

-- Batteries – they are expensive to purchase on the island.
-If you have rechargeable items like cameras, phones, etc., remember that there are very few electricity outlets in and around the campground.
+- Power strip – Each tent only comes with one outlet.
+If you want to bring rechargeable items like cameras, phones, etc., remember that you will have access to a single outlet for 3 people.
 There may be outlets in the bathroom(s), and there may be a couple of outlets in the restaurant areas.
-Recharging, therefore, is limited, and you may find yourself spending a lot of time at the restaurant/bathroom waiting for your batteries to charge.
+Recharging, therefore, is limited, and you may find yourself spending a lot of time at the restaurant/bathroom waiting for your devices to charge.

 - Sunscreen – Avoid any sunscreen with the Three Toxic O’s (oxybenzone, octinoxate, octocrylene) or avobenzone in the ingredients.
 These will bleach coral, and are also not good for your skin.
 Look for reef-safe varieties, which usually contain zinc or titanium oxide.
 Check out this sunscreen guide: https://newsofstjohn.com/reef-safe-sunscreen-guide/